Lewiky/vectorman/README.md

 This is a simulator for a superscalar processor built in Scala.
 It includes an assembler that coverts a propietary instruction set to machine code to be executed.

+## Building and Running

+Run the `build.sh` script inside the `vectorman` directory to compile and start sbt shell

+Once inside the sbt shell, use `run programs/{ASM_FILE}.asm` to execute a program.

 ## Instruction Set

 | Binary | Instruction | arg0 | arg1 | arg2 | notes                    |